rhilconsultants/openshift/workshops/Ansible Operator/Exercise-1/Exercise_1.md

 If you want the $PATH changes to persist, make sure to add them to shell profile (e.g. ∼/.profile ).

-The above commands should be run as the root user, or via sudo , so the Go installation can operate correctly.
+The above commands should be run as the root user, or via sudo, so the Go installation can operate correctly.

 ## Creating a ‘Hello world’ app in Go